 After that I started slowly looking for people who dealt with the breed, and since I was already into volunteer work and animal welfare I looked for a rescue group.
 I found Shaw PBR on one of the other local pet pages.
 I contacted Aimee to see if I could bring the kids out on a regular Saturday Volunteer Work Day.
 And that was that.
-I never left and I have no intentions of doing so.
+I never left and I have no intention of doing so.
 It's a running joke at this point that if the rescue ever closed - I would need my half of the dogs or visitation rights.

 After 5 years of devoting my life to this rescue, and these dogs - I wouldn't change one thing.
 I've learned more from Kenneth and Aimee in these short years than a lifetime of love could ever teach me.
-This post is kinda supposed to be about me, but I would still just like to take a minute to say "Thank you for allowing myself and my family to become your shadows.
-And most of all thank you for taking in just a few extra strays - even if we were of the people variety.
+This is kinda supposed to be about me, but I would still like to take a minute to say "Thank you for allowing myself and my family to become your shadows.
+And most of all, thank you for taking in just a few extra strays - even if we were of the people variety.
 We love you both.
 You are the real heroes.”

 My name is Allison, and I have been volunteering for a little over four years.
 I am there almost every Tuesday, Wednesday, Thursday, and Saturday; except when I’m in school.
 I

 come with my little sister most Saturdays, and we got started because my mom wanted us to know the truth about pits.
 They are seriously misunderstood, and mistreated, and we wanted to learn about

 My sister was scared of the dogs at first because she had heard the rumors, but I hadn't and thought to myself, oh, these are just like most other dogs.
 I quickly learned that they were much kinder, and loyal.
 I've been there since, and I won't be shaken off my babies.